Like most people I have a number of projects that I am particularly proud of, and these pages will showcase some of them for you.

 The 12 newly appointed co-odinators were highly motivated and the programme soon gained a reputation for quality outcomes.
-I maintained contact with Rae and Cheryl Mavor who followed her in the job and main of the original 12.
+I maintained contact with Rae and Cheryl Mavor who followed her in the job and many of the original 12 coordinators.
 The programme recently ended but my belief in independently facilitated action plans for families remains as strong as ever.
 Recently I was lucky enough to present part of the course I developed to 60 Family Service Centre staff in Singapore.

 Understanding and Responding to Domestic Violence